The present tense in Italian is used to talk about things that are happening right now, recurring routines, and universal truths.

 As you can see, the second conjugation has the endings -o, -i, -e, -iamo, -ete, and -ono.

 At last, the third conjugation (-ire) has a range of endings.
-Here’s a demonstration using the verb “dormire” (to sleep):
+Here’s a demonstration using the verb “dormire” (meaning “to sleep“):

 - io dormo (I sleep)